Catalogue: Adult Program

 Experiential learning credit assessments, in the form of portfolios, are methods by which students may earn academic credit for college-level learning completed outside of the traditional classroom setting.
 It is designed to assist adult learners in attaining their academic and career goals by validating their professional competencies acquired through experiential learning.

-NOTE: Any appeals by students in regard to the number of semester hours of credit awarded through the portfolio process may be made to the Director of Student Services.
+NOTE: Any appeals by students in regard to the number of semester hours of credit awarded through the portfolio process may be made to the campus Dean.

 Credit from alternative credit programs may be given in a specific area in which a student wishes to major or minor, dependent upon departmental policy.
 Credit in Bible, history, culture, or literature courses from these sources to meet general education curriculum requirements will not be accepted.
 The maximum total of such credit listed above, in any combination, is 30 semester hours, not to include more than 15 hours of experiential credit.
 Hours earned through alternative credit programs do not carry quality points and therefore are not considered as residential hours for honors calculations.